Mopat1/IEEE-PROJECT-WORK/README.md

  To create a Sentiment Analysis on Movie Reviews using LSTM.
 This project will label a review as positive or negative according to the reviews given.

+SECTION-2(TASK1)
 INSTRUCTION TO RUN THE CODE

-1. open the SECTION-2(TASK1).ipynb Notebook
+1. open the RUNINGandWEB.ipynb Notebook
 2. On  TOP LEFT user will see an option to open the code on google colab(OPEN IN GOOGLE COLAB) . click on it
 3. Wait for the notebook to open completely
 4. SCROLL ALL THE WAY DOWN TO THE LAST BLOCK OF CODE